Iowa Water Quality at a Glance

-Iowa – The Hawkeye State – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your state
+Iowa — The Hawkeye State — Water Quality Report 2026: Nitrate Crisis, PFAS Contamination & Safety Across Your State

-Iowa’s water infrastructure serves approximately 3.2 million residents across a predominantly agricultural landscape, with water systems ranging from large municipal utilities to small rural cooperatives.
-The state operates through a network of over 1,800 public water systems, with 92.3% of Iowans served by public water systems.
-Most of these systems are small, with 71% serving fewer than 500 people and nearly all connecting less than 3,300 residents.
-Iowa’s water sources include an extensive network of rivers, streams, and underground aquifers, with the Jordan Aquifer and Mt.
-Simon Aquifer providing deep groundwater sources for many communities.
+Iowa’s water infrastructure serves approximately 3.2 million residents across a predominantly agricultural landscape, with approximately 1,100 public water systems ranging from large municipal utilities like Central Iowa Water Works to small rural cooperatives.
+Some 92.3% of Iowans are served by public water systems, the majority of which are small — 71% serve fewer than 500 people.
+Iowa’s water sources include an extensive network of rivers, streams, and underground aquifers, with the Jordan and Mt.
+Simon aquifers providing deep groundwater sources for many communities.

 Statewide Compliance and Testing

-- Infrastructure Investment: Over $620 million in federal funding through the Bipartisan Infrastructure Law has been allocated to Iowa for water infrastructure improvements, including specific funding for emerging contaminants and lead service line replacement.
+- Infrastructure Investment: Over $620 million in federal funding through the Bipartisan Infrastructure Law has been allocated to Iowa for water infrastructure improvements, including dedicated streams for emerging contaminant treatment and lead service line replacement.

 Rural and Small System Challenges